Weak US retail sales cast gloom over economy

 Growth is also being restricted by the fading stimulus from last year's US$1.5 trillion tax cut package.

-The Atlanta Fed is forecasting GDP increased at a 1.7per cent annualized rate in the third quarter.
-The economy grew at a 2.0per cent pace in the April-June quarter, slowing from the first quarter's brisk 3.1per cent rate.
+The Atlanta Fed is forecasting GDP increased at a 1.7 per cent annualised rate in the third quarter.
+The economy grew at a 2.0 per cent pace in the April-June quarter, slowing from the first quarter's brisk 3.1 per cent rate.
 The government will publish its snapshot of third-quarter GDP at the end of the month.